zesk/build/docs/tools/test.md

 [⬅ Top](index.md) [⬅ Parent ](../index.md)
 <hr />

-### `validateFileExtensionContents` - Check files for the existence of a string

-Search for item extensions and ensure that text is found in each item.

-This can be run on any directory tree to test files in any application.

-By default, any directory which begins with a dot `.` will be ignored.

-- Location: `bin/build/tools/test.sh`

-#### Arguments

-- `extension0 - Required` - the extension to search for (`*.extension`)
-- `--` - Required.
-Separates extensions from text
-- `text0` - Required.
-Text which must exist in each item with the extension given.
-- `--` - Optional.
-Final delimiter to specify find arguments.
-- `findArgs` - Optional.
-Limit find to additional conditions.

-#### Examples

-    validateFileContents sh php js -- 'Widgets LLC' 'Copyright &copy; 2025'

-#### Exit codes

-- `0` - All found files contain all text strings
-- `1` - One or more files does not contain all text strings
-- `2` - Arguments error (missing extension or text)

-#### Environment

-This operates in the current working directory
 ### `validateFileContents` - Check files for the existence of a string or strings

 Search for item extensions and ensure that text is found in each item.